st165026/Fact-driven-Storytelling-with-LLMs/readme.md

 - Generation uses GPT-4, costing approximately $1.50 and taking about 4 minutes on a GPU-T4.
 - Using GPT-3.5 turbo can result in unpredictable quality and may not conform to detailed prompt structures necessary for improvements.

+## Citation 🌟

+This project was developed by the following individuals from the Technical University of Munich, under the Research Group Social Computing of TUM:

+- **Authors:**
+  - Jiaqi Mo
+  - Ying Hua
+  - Xinyan Guo

+- **Guidance:**
+  - Miriam Anschütz
+  - Simon Malberg

+- **Date:** July 2024

 ## Note 📝
 Regular expressions extract claims, arguments, and evidences from GPT-generated content.
 Format inconsistencies might cause bugs, sometimes requiring a restart of the generation process.